-School The of Alexandria remained for 6 centuries one of the main centers, or you can say the main center, for seminarian theological and education, in addition philosophy, to mathematics, physics, astronomy, medicine and science.
+The School of Alexandria remained for 6 centuries one of the main centers, or you can say the main center, for seminarian and theological education, in addition to philosophy, mathematics, physics, astronomy, medicine and science.
 With the invasion of the Arab Moslems of Egypt in the 6th century, the school began to decline especially after the destructive burning of its library and museum by the invaders.
-However, Coptics never gave up and persistently moved their school to the monastery of St.
+However, Coptics never gave up and persistently moved their school to the monastery of St. Macarius the Great to continue its role in education and knowledge.
+No wonder most of Popes of Alexandria came from such a great monastery.

-pagan philosophy during the reign of Emperor who severely prosecuted the Christian Hadrian believers.
+Athenagoras was a pagan philosopher in Alexandria and went one day to Athens which was the capitol of pagan philosophy during the reign of Emperor Hadrian who severely prosecuted the Christian believers.
 He attended a meeting for the believers where he heard humble, wise people talking about the Glorious Resurrection of our Lord Jesus Christ, and he began to contemplate upon these things, particularly after he read chapter 15 of the Holy Book of I Corinthians.
 He began studying Christianity to understand it; in time he converted to the faith and was appointed the first dean of the School of Alexandria by St. Mark himself.
 He wrote his famous Apologia to the emperors Luscious Komados and Marcus Orlious who were then convinced that they should deal fairly with Christians.
 He wrote a detailed Apology also about the Christian dogma of Resurrection and Eternal Life.
 Of his disciples were Youstos and St. Clement of Alexandria.